Mihrabch/Rental/README.md

-# Rent Prediction using Machine Learning
+# Rent Prediction using Data Science & Machine Learning

 ## Where is the data from?